cinnData/MLearning/5. Linear regression/README.md

-# 5.Linear regression
+# 5. Linear regression

 ### scikit-learn

 The package scikit-learn (`sklearn` in the code) is a machine learning toolkit, built on top of NumPy, SciPy and Matplotlib.
 To get an idea of the hierarchy and the contents of the various scikit-learn subpackages, the best source is the **scikit-learn API Reference** (`scikit-learn.org/stable/modules/classes.html`).
 Some of these subpackages will appear in this course: `linear_model`, `tree`, `metrics`, `cluster`, etc.

 In Python, a **class** is like an object constructor, or a "blueprint" for creating objects.
-The subpackages that we use for supervised learning in this course contain a collection of **estimator classes**, or ways to create and apply predictive models.
+The subpackages that we use for supervised learning contain a collection of **estimator classes**, or ways to create and apply predictive models.
 We will use a number of these classes: `LinearRegression`, `LogisticRegression`, `DecisionTreeRegressor`, etc.

 The scikit-learn API provides rules for writing your code which are quite consistent across the different estimator classes.
 We see how this works for linear regression in this chapter.
 The first time you will find it a bit awkward, but you will get used after some examples.